Paroxysmisch/genome-assembly/dissertation/main.typ

   )
 ]

-== Mamba's potential for richer feature extraction Mamba shows capability in eliciting useful features from raw nucleotide read data for the genome assembly task.
+== Mamba's potential for richer feature extraction <sec:mamba-potential-feature-extraction>
+Mamba shows capability in eliciting useful features from raw nucleotide read data for the genome assembly task.
 For example, on the chromosome 21 test set, SymGatedGCN+MambaEdge achieves significantly higher inverse precision and F1 score than the baseline @symgatedgcn model (@tab:mamba-test).
 In particular, SymGatedGCN+MambaEdge outperforms SymGatedGCN+RandomEdge, which in @sec:symgatedgcn-randomedge, is established as the baseline for Mamba's performance, since a randomly initialized Mamba model can be viewed as generating random edge features.

 It is intriguing that SymGatedGCN+Mamba performs rather poorly on this test set, achieving the lowest inverse F1 score across all models tested.
 We believe that this is the case due to SymGatedGCN+Mamba having lower model capacity than SymGatedGCN+MambaEdge.
 Recall from @eqn:symgatedgcn-update-hidden that @symgatedgcn updates the hidden state by taking a gated linear transformation of the previous hidden states, and from @eq:edge_features that the edge features are also updated using a linear transformation of the previous hidden states.
 These linear transformations limit model capacity compared to multi-layer feed-forward networks.
 Since SymGatedGCN+Mamba uses Mamba to generate new _node_ features, despite these features being potentially richer, they might not be effectively used to update the hidden edge embedding, due to this capacity limitation.